 In July 2016 a rebellion took place in Turkey in response to the harsh policies of dictator Recep Tayyip Erdogan.
-The coup d’etat was an attempt to rescue Turkey from it’s elected leader, and the Turkish military have a long standing tradition of stepping in.
+The coup d’etat was an attempt to rescue Turkey from it’s elected leader, and the Turkish military has a long-standing tradition of stepping in.
 The Turkish military played a key role in the formation of the state.
 The voters wish neither the military nor Erdogan to take control and thus the country is in much disarray at present.

-He also increased Islamic rhetoric to a large degree and took a hand in the education system, sign typically associated with a dictator wishing to indoctrinate followers as early as possible.
-Turkish military have traditionally seen religion as the enemies of the state and progress, and religious bodies were initially brought under the hand of the government by the military in it’s formation.
-The term coup d’etat is used to denote a blow against the the state carried out by the military or other elite organizations, as opposed to a typical rebellion carried out by the civilians of the State.
+He also increased Islamic rhetoric to a great extent and took a hand in the education system, sign typically associated with a dictator wishing to indoctrinate followers as early as possible.
+The Turkish military has traditionally seen religion as the enemies of the state and progress, and religious bodies were initially brought under the hand of the government by the army in its formation.
+The term coup d’etat is used to denote a blow against the state carried out by the military or other elite organizations, as opposed to a typical rebellion carried out by the civilians of the State.

 Background to Turkish politics

-While there may be some truth to the deep state conspiracy unfortunately the exact truth will elude everyone – To religious fanatics it aims to crush religion, for voters it’s aims to crush democracy, for nationalists it’s a representative of the U.S, for the Anti-Semites the Jews are trying
+While there may be some truth to the deep state conspiracy, unfortunately, the exact truth will elude everyone – To religious fanatics it aims to crush religion, for voters it is intended to crush democracy, for nationalists, it’s a representative of the U.S, for the Anti-Semites the Jews are trying

 The Turkey failed coup conspiracy attempt

-The coup attempt was carried out so badly and left Erdogan in such a strong political position that many believe that he either engineered it or at the very least took advantage and allowed it to play out.
-One questioned raised is why the coup plotters did not execute the primary steps traditionally used when seizing power.
-They did not target Erdogan and other high ranking officials, nor any of his party members.
+The coup attempt was carried out so poorly and left Erdogan in such a strong political position that many believe that he either engineered it or at the very least took advantage and allowed it to play out.
+One questioned raised is; why the coup plotters did not execute the primary steps traditionally used when seizing power.
+They did not target Erdogan and other high-ranking officials, nor any of his party members.
 No media outlet was taken over and no support was gathered.